158 people arrested, sex trafficking victim recovered at 'super spreader' party in Los Angeles County - KVIA

 Days after vowing to target coronavirus super spreader events, the Los Angeles County sheriff announced 158 arrests tied to an underground party in Palmdale, where officers recovered guns, drugs and a juvenile sex trafficking victim.

-Deputies broke up a party Saturday night at a vacant house the party organizers had broken into, he said, calling the event “a flagrant violation of the governor’s health order.”
+Deputies broke up a party Saturday night at a vacant house the party organizers had broken into, Sheriff Alex Villanueva said, calling the event “a flagrant violation of the governor’s health order.”

 Officers took six firearms from the scene and rescued a 17-year-old girl who Villanueva said had been a commercially sexually exploited.